 - Do not use open flames when checking the electrolyte levels in storage batteries. - Keep all open flames, sparks and matches away from the charging area.
-DO NOT SMOKE around the charging area. - Only properly trained personnel understanding all safety measures, charging parameters and required maintenance prior to charging should charge batteries. - Follow charger manufacturers recommendations for charger connection / disconnection sequence. - All mechanical connections on the battery and charger should be tight.
+DO NOT SMOKE around the charging area. - Only properly trained personnel understanding all safety measures, charging parameters and required maintenance prior to charging should charge batteries. - The charger should be OFF before connecting it to the battery. - All mechanical connections on the battery and charger should be tight.
 Torque all connections to specification.
-Loose connections can overheat and cause arcing that could cause a gassing cell to explode, or cables to become hot to the touch. - Vent plugs should be kept firmly in place at all times to minimize electrolyte spray when the battery gasses.
+Loose connections can overheat and cause arcing that could cause a gassing cell to explode, or cables to become hot to the touch. - Covers on battery trays should be kept open while charging to promote cooling and allow gas to escape. - Vent plugs should be kept firmly in place at all times to minimize electrolyte spray when the battery gasses. - The charger should be OFF before disconnecting the battery.